HMRC VAT Penalties

 VAT penalties arise for all kinds of reasons.
 Some of the most common examples include –

 - A penalty for not keeping VAT records

 - A penalty for going over the VAT threshold

 - A penalty for not being VAT registered

 Sometimes, a genuine mistake has been made, resulting in minor losses for HMRC.
 If this applies to you, you may be willing to accept your error and pay the fine.
 Or if you have a reasonable excuse for the wrongdoing, you can explain this to HMRC and have the decision overturned.

 However, if HMRC believes your conduct was deliberate, or amounts to widespread evasion, the implications could be extremely serious.

 At Altion Law, we specialise in advising and representing parties who have received VAT wrongdoing penalties.
-We can say –
+We can say whether –

 A VAT specialist solicitor can explain the options available to you, recommending how best to proceed.
 If appropriate, we can present evidence and information to HMRC, outlining why a penalty should not be raised against you.